JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/debugging_during_testing/index.md

 # Breakpoint, Step...Cha-Cha-Cha

 Remove the `print` statement and instead, click in the gutter beside the first line in that test function.
-This adds a red circle to indicate a breakpoint:
+This adds a red circle to indicate a breakpoint at `assert player_one.primary_guardian`:

 TODO Screenshot